Academic Affairs and Assessment

 The Provost’s Office oversees undergraduate and graduate education and academic policies and priorities throughout the global network.

 Associate Vice Provost Ryan Poynter oversees the Academic Affairs Office, chairs the Intercollegiate Athletics Advisory Committee, and convenes the undergraduate Advising Deans group.
-In addition, he assists the Vice Provost for Undergraduate Academic Affairs in coordinating the activities of the Undergraduate Deans group, the Undergraduate Program Committee, and the Undergraduate Academic Affairs Committee.
+In addition, he assists the Vice Provost for Undergraduate Academic Affairs and for the Humanities in coordinating the activities of the Undergraduate Deans group, the Undergraduate Program Committee, and the Undergraduate Academic Affairs Committee.
 He also supports the Vice Provost for Educational Technologies in coordinating the Faculty Committee on the Future of Technology-Enhanced Education at NYU.

 The Office of the Provost at NYU works closely with the deans of the 15 schools with graduate programs as well as Student Life to ensure a first-class education and academic experience for our 20,000 graduate students.
 Doctoral Affairs are overseen by Vice Provost Diana Arpino, who works with school leadership to improve student experience and improve data collection for doctoral alumni professional outcomes.
 Prospective, new, and returning students can visit the NYU Graduate Student webpage to learn about NYU's extraordinary range of academic programs and to find out how to enrich their lives while in one of the most vibrant cities in the world.

 The Deputy Provost also oversees the Office of Academic Program Review and Assessment, which serves as the liaison to the University’s regional accrediting association, the Middle States Commission on Higher Education.
 It is responsible for the registration of new programs and changes to currently registered programs with the New York State Education Department; seeking necessary approvals from states other than New York for relevant educational activities within those states; and tracking and supporting the NYU student learning outcomes program-level assessment system.